 A common mistake made by lots of cyclists and other endurance athletes who want to lose some weight is going out and riding for a long time at a low intensity in the fantastically named “fat burning zone”.
 Unfortunately for the sedate-paced it’s a myth.
 While working at lower intensities our bodies do predominately use fat reserves as fuel, but because the effort is low, the total calorie burn will also be low.
 This means that it won’t produce better results than other training methods and you’re better off using your cycling time more effectively.

 If weight loss is your goal it doesn’t matter too much whether you are fuelled with fat, carbs or protein, as you’re in a calorie deficit you will lose weight.
 So, forget about the fat burning zone and focus more on high intensity, high effort cycling as you’ll get far better weight loss results through that.
+Sometimes you may need help from a nutritionist to loose weight.

 Ride with others

 Cycling with others has multiple benefits.
 You’ll likely push yourself further, and ride harder if you’re with other people.
 It’s much harder to quit when you are with others, and if you’ve arranged to ride with other people you are much less likely to cancel your ride due to excuses like the weather.
+When the restrictions are lifted why not try some of these Euro cycling destinations.

 While it might initially seem like it’ll be damaging your morale, riding with people who are fitter/better than you will mean you’ll quickly adapt and catch up with them.